 The SBS Codes of Practice set out the principles and policies SBS uses to guide its programming.
 They embrace the principal Charter function of SBS: '...to provide multilingual and multicultural radio, television and digital media services that inform, educate and entertain all Australians, and, in doing so, reflect Australia's multicultural society'.

 SBS revised its Codes of Practice in 2014 (read the Media Release - click here).
-The 2014 Codes of Practice take effect from Monday 3 March 2014.
+The 2014 Codes of Practice came into effect on Monday 3 March 2014.
+The Television Classification Code was amended on 1 February 2015.

-How to obtain a copy of the SBS Codes of Practice The SBS Codes of Practice 2014 are available as a PDF document - click here.
+How to obtain a copy of the SBS Codes of Practice The SBS Codes of Practice 2014 (as at 1 February 2015) are available as a PDF document - click here.

 Copies of the SBS Codes of Practice can be obtained from SBS by: - telephoning 1800 500 727 (TTY via NRS - call 1800 555 677 and ask for 1800 500 727) - writing to SBS at firstname.lastname@example.org or Locked Bag 028 Crows Nest NSW 1585